sour-dani/The-Quake-Army-Knife-QuArK-Mirror/runtime/trunk/README.txt

 and the minimum amount of RAM needed differs per game, but at least 64 MB is advised.
 Almost any Intel Pentium or compatible CPU will be able to handle QuArK, but the slower the CPU, the slower QuArK will be.

+There are some software dependencies that are required, especially on older versions of Windows.
+These are bundled into a single installer, the 'QuArK dependencies' installer, which also can be found on the SourceForge download page.

-Also, Internet Explorer 4.0 or higher is needed.
-(Note: Although you do not actually need to use Internet Explorer to display the Infobase files, some components of Internet Explorer are used by QuArK, so you still need to have it installed.)
+Additionally, Internet Explorer 4.0 or higher is needed.
+Although you do not have to use Internet Explorer to display the Infobase files, some components of Internet Explorer are used by QuArK, so you still need to have it installed.

 4. How do I install QuArK?